DevilAguo0/hiddify/How-to-set-up-and-use-Workers.md

 </div>

-# How to set up and use workers
+# How to set up and use Workers
-## What are workers?
+## What are Workers?

 Workers is one of Cloudflare's famous CDN services, which is actually a server-less service, through which programming codes can be executed without the need to configure a server or infrastructure.
 In fact, this service is a type of cloud computing based on SaaS.

-In other words, the working method of Workers is that instead of trying to open your website directly (here Hiddify's panel); You send requests to workers and then workers re-send requests to your domain and server.
+In other words, the working method of Workers is that instead of trying to open your website directly (here Hiddify panel); You send requests to Workers and then Workers re-send requests to your domain and server.

 ![](https://user-images.githubusercontent.com/125398461/224561104-dafc3e89-1c0d-4afc-82eb-cce1cec6933a.png)

-The purpose here is to hide the domain behind the workers.
+The purpose here is to hide the domain behind the Workers.

-## How to use workers?
+## How to use Workers?
 To use Workers, you need to have an active domain on Cloudflare.

 ### Domain and subdomain registration on Cloudflare